Why do startups fail?

 You will sure close a lead if he/she can attribute more value to the benefits of consuming your product than the pain of paying for it.
 It is just a matter of when.

 What is used to discourage smokers from their addiction?
 “Dying young”

-That is the experience smoking will lead them to, though they momentarily enjoy their favourite mentor.
-It is now their choice to enjoy the mentor in cigarette for a short while and die young.
+That is the experience smoking will lead them to, though they momentarily enjoy their favorite mentor.
+It is now their choice to enjoy the mentor in a cigarette for a short while and die young.

-Call it competitive advantage, same naa nii.
-Value proposition is what stands you out among competition.
+Call it a competitive advantage but value proposition is what stands you out among the competition.
 When your product category is mentioned anywhere anytime, target audience should be able to use your value proposition to separate your product from the pack.

 STEP 4: Identify Your Minimum Viable Product (MVP) Feature Set